Shoshenq V: Overview

-According to a Serapeum stela dated to his Year 11, Shoshenq was son and successor of Pami.
+According to a Serapeum stela dated to his Year 11, Shoshenq was the son and successor of Pami.
 He ascended to the throne in ca. 767 BC and, despite little information about his life, he is well attested by several monuments, dated and not.
 However, the provenance of such findings is limited to the Eastern Nile Delta – in fact the territory under his authority – and noticeably, he is completely unrecorded in Thebes.
 Furthermore, it looks that during Shoshenq's reign his lordship above the city of Memphis and the westernmost part of his realms phased out for the benefit of the Libyan chiefs of the Western Delta such as Osorkon C and, ultimately, Tefnakht of Sais.
 At the end of his long reign – most likely lasting 38 years – Shoshenq ruled little more than the districts of Tanis and Bubastis.

 Before the discovery of the proper Shoshenq IV, Shoshenq V was often referred to with the "IV" numeral (for example:).